jilldela/CE/glossary.md

 #### Class Inheritance
 * instances inherit from classes and create sub-class relationships
+* Class inheritance creates parent/child object taxonomies as a side-effect.

+#### Closure
+* A function enclosed in another function with reference to outer variables
+* Why is it useful?
+  * to enable data privacy
+    * closures store their outer variables by reference, not by value
+    * the enclosed variables are only in scope within the containing (outer) function

 #### Cookies
 * client information stored on the server that persists even if the user navigates to a different site, or closes the tab or browser.